ConsenSysMesh/Fae/docs/Specification.md

     immediately returns the argument and deletes the entry.
 Throws an exception if the facets do not agree or in top-level code.

-  - **escrow:** when called an access specifier and the pair of a "private" value and a function from its type to some other "public" one, creates a new escrow account with the indicated access policy and private and public values.
+  - **escrow:** when called with a token value and the pair of a "private" value and a function from its type to some other "public" one, creates a new escrow account with the indicated access token and private and public values.

   - **peek:** when called with a valid escrow ID, returns the public value in escrow.

-  - **close:** when called with a valid escrow ID, if the currently evaluated entry is in its `access` field, returns its private value and closes the account.
+  - **close:** when called with a valid escrow ID and token of the correct type, returns its private value and closes the account.

   - **facet:** when called with the pair of a facet ID and escrow ID for a Fee value as an argument, changes the current facet state to that one, if the